huBioinfo/CytoCommunity/README.md

 (CytoCommunity) PS C:\Users\Lenovo> conda install --yes --file requirements.txt
 ```

-3. Install package diceR (R has already been included in the requirements) with:
+3. Install the diceR package (R has already been included in the requirements) with the following command:

 ```
 (CytoCommunity) PS C:\Users\Lenovo> R.exe